 • It is the goal for all teaching staff at CTHS to meet the federal and state requirements for Highly Qualified Staff.
-At the beginning of the 2022-23 school year, CTHS has four open teaching positions: two in English/Language Arts, one in Mathematics, and one in CTE Health Science Dental Assisting.
+At the beginning of the 2023-24 school year, CTHS has three open teaching positions: two in English/Language Arts, and one in Mathematics.
 Classroom facilitators have been hired for all of those positions and each of those staff members are actively pursuing certification through alternative teacher certification programs.
 Parents and students receive notification of staff who do not meet the Highly Qualified status.
 We continue to seek and interview qualified applicants and work to support teachers who are currently completing their Texas teacher certification.